Steven-1124/starter-hugo-academic/content/home/research_experience.md

     date_start: '2021-09-01'
     date_end: '2022-09-01'
     description: |2-
-      <font size='4'>"Impacts of Personal Background on Managers’ View about External Environment for CSR Implementation" with [_Pro.
+      <font size='4'>"Relationship between Manager’s Personal Background and the Evaluation of External Environment for CSR Implementation" with [_Pro.
 Zucheng Zhou_](https://www.acem.sjtu.edu.cn/en/faculty/zhouzucheng.html) from SJTU</font>
-        - Applied regression, clustering and hypothesis test to analyze the data collected from MBA students across China and found that managers who work longer and more senior are less optimistic as well as males are generally less than females.
+        - Applied two multiple linear regressions, with and without control variables, to research the relationship between personal background such as age and the evaluation of external environment, based on the data collected from MBA students across China.
-        - Analyzed mechanisms behind the results from multiple disciplines such as psychology and sociology.
+        - Analyzed the underlying mechanisms from the perspective of work experience, tolerance, forgiveness and anchor bias.
-        - Gave implications for companies to form a more efficient CSR group as well as for scholars to consider the inevitable bias in manager’s view about enterprise external environment in a right way.
+        - Gave implications for companies to recruit from different backgrounds to form the CSR department with staff’s attitudes towards the external environment balanced as well as for scholars to reduce bias in a right way when sampling people’s view about the external environment.

   - title: Image Process and Classification (Machine Learning)
     # company: advised by [_Pro.
 Colin Tan_](https://www.comp.nus.edu.sg/cs/people/ctank/) from [National University of Singapore](https://www.comp.nus.edu.sg/)